March 13, 2019

 RELATED READ: This is when spring allergy season is expected to hit

-Rather than eat food off the floor, humans eventually learned the benefits of washing our hands, sweeping our floors, cooking our food and avoiding some “risky” foods altogether, Men’s Health explains.
-But this hygienic vigilance removed the regular interaction our immune system had with friendly bacteria and parasites that helped to teach and hone it — training it to be more resilient.
+Rather than eat food off the floor, we humans eventually learned the benefits of washing our hands, sweeping our floors and cooking our food.
+But all this hygiene meant that we removed the regular interaction our immune system had with friendly bacteria and parasites that helped to teach and hone it, in essence training it to be more resilient.

-A highly influential 1989 paper published in BMJ, titled “Hay Fever, Hygiene, and Household Size,” in which researchers found a “most striking” association between the likelihood that a child would get hay fever (which is really just allergies) and the number of his or her siblings.
-The more siblings the child had, the less likely it was that he or she would get the allergy.
-Not just that, but the children least likely to get allergies were ones who had older siblings.
+In 1989, a paper published in BMJ, titled “Hay Fever, Hygiene, and Household Size,” detailed researchers' discovery of a “most striking” association between the likelihood that a child would get hay fever (which is really just allergies) and the number of his or her siblings.
+A child with more brothers and sisters would be less likely to get the allergy.
+If those siblings were older, than the likelihood declined even more.

 At the same time, the prevalence of allergies has risen.
-In the U.S. in 2011 there were 50 percent more children with food allergies than in 1997.
-In that same time frame, there was a 69 per cent increase in skin allergies, according to the Centers for Disease Control and Prevention.
+In the United States in 2011 there were 50 percent more children with food allergies than in 1997.
+In that same time frame, there was a 69 percent increase in skin allergies, according to the Centers for Disease Control and Prevention.
 And now, of course, there's a good chunk of Americans who think they have a food allergy — but actually don't.